psr1919plus21/MultiSelector/README.md

  **keepOpenByAreaClick** - If false dropdown will be close by clicking  on any DOM element on the page, if true dropdown will be close by clicking on itself only.

  **dropdownUp** – If true dropdown will be expanded up to select title, if false it will be droped down in default style.
 False by default.

+ **selectedSeparator** – String that separate count of selected and total values, by default – 'of'.

+ **allSelectedPlaceholder** – String that appears if all values will be selected.

 Selector with `multiple` attribute.